 A good wine shop prices its wines based on the industry average.
 If a store is overcharging, you do not want to shop there.

 A good wine shop knows that the best values are between $15 and $45.
 And should have an excellent selection within that price range.

-Tip: If you have a budget—do not be afraid to let the staff know what your budget is.
+- If you have a budget—do not be afraid to let the staff know your budget.

 What I like about my favorite wine shops:

 - The staff writes the descriptions under the wine bottles.
 It is personable, gives a distinctive point of view and it’s fun to read.
 Unlike descriptions that are preprinted with scores etc.

 - They offer in-store tasting.
 It is a great way to find new wine or decide what I dislike.
 And I have purchased some of my best bottles during a tasting.

 - They track my purchases.
 Which is an excellent service.
 It helps me to remember my favorite bottles.

 Tips that have helped me get better at wine over the years: